richard-ui/Data-Centric-Project/README.md

 ### Admin goals:

-- As an Admin, I want recipes added via the site to be stored in the correct format in the database
+- As an Admin, I want recipes added via the site to be stored in the correct format in the database. (jpg, png etc)

 - As an Admin, I want to be able to see who has added each recipe.

+- As an Admin, I want to be able to Add, edit and delete recipes.

+- As an Admin, I want to be able to Add, edit and delete cuisine types.

 # Design